Chuks-Chuks/Chuks-Chuks/README.md

 - 👋 Hiya!
  I’m  Philip but you can call me Chuks-Chuks. 😉.
- 👀 I’m interested in software and blockchain development.
+ 👀 I’m interested in machine learning and data engineering.
-- 🌱 I’m currently learning python to get with the basics and would delve into other frameworks to help with my development.
+- 🌱 I’m currently learning Python to get with the basics and would delve into other frameworks to help with my development.
 - 💞️ I’m looking to collaborate on projects that will help improve on my skills and impact positively on my journey.